scicomp-durham/COMP52315/site/content/notes/roofline.md

 $$

 There is one remaining wrinkle.
-Although it is reasonable to count floating point operations in this manner, the determine the actual data moved we need a model of the cache behaviour of the hardware.
+Although it is reasonable to count floating point operations in this manner, to determine the actual data moved we need a model of the cache behaviour of the hardware.

 For the loop we just studied, every entry is touched exactly once and then discarded (so we just care about streaming the data).
 Let's look